 Reporting and Analytics

 The main reports that you want to have are deals and revenue-related reports.
-The deals reports showcase the sales cycle duration, and the number of won/lost deals, which can be filtered by sales reps.
+The deals reports showcase the sales cycle duration, and the number of won/lost deals, which can be filtered by salespeople.
 Also, these reports can show you why a deal was lost or won, which is essential for continuous improvement.
 The revenue-related reports include revenue forecasts over a certain period, which predict turnover and growth.
 Recurring revenue reports showcase customer payments and all the related information.

 Free CRM Software Trial

 A number of different brands offer a free CRM software trial to their customers.
-This gives you the ability to gain first-hand experience and get a feel for the product before committing to the brand as a long-term solution.
+This gives you the ability to gain first-hand experience and get a feel for the product before committing to the brand as a long-term CRM solution.

 CRM systems bring incredible value to businesses, simply because they are focused on the most important aspects of revenue generation: customers and communication.
 A well-designed CRM tool will benefit any organization immensely, especially when considering the added functionality that vendors offer today.
 Long story short, if you’re not using a CRM system, you’re missing out on sales—every day.
 Every.
 Single.
 Day.